-- Feature set: LineInverter (RW), outputLineSource (RW), outputLinePulseDelay (RW), outputLinePulseDuration (RW), outputLineValue (RW), outputLineSoftwareCmd (RW), LineSelector (RW), LineName (RO), linePinAssociation (RO), LineFormat (RO), LineMode (RO), LineStatus (RO).
-See Output Signals Electrical Specifications for more information. - External outputs: Can be used as a strobe signals to control lighting or to generate programmable pulses when specific events are generated by the camera. - Output on Events: Each output can be set independently to one of the available event modes defined by the 'outputLineSource' feature.
+- Feature set: outputLineSource (RW), outputLinePulseDelay (RW), outputLinePulseDuration (RW), outputLineValue (RW), outputLineSoftwareLatchControl (RW), LineSelector (RW), LineName (RO), linePinAssociation (RO), LineFormat (RO), LineMode (RO), LineStatus (RO), LineInverter (RW).
+See Output Signals Electrical Specifications for more information. - External outputs: Can be used as strobe signals to control lighting or to generate programmable pulses when specific events are generated by the camera. - Output on Events: Each output can be set independently to one of the available event modes defined by the outputLineSource feature.